 “I’m a college student, why do I need a budget?”
 “I’m living off of Ramen noodles, why do I need a budget?”
 “My parents control all of my finances, why do I need a budget?”

-If you’re thinking to yourself, “I don’t have any financial goals yet; I’m too young for major purchases.”
+You might be thinking to yourself, “I don’t have any financial goals yet; I’m too young for major purchases.”
 That’s fine, but what about other goals, such as study abroad, attending a concert of your dreams, spring break, or that new camera that you’ve been eyeing?
-These are not “major purchases”, but they can certainly fall on your list of wants/needs/goals.
+These are not “major purchases,” but they can certainly fall on your list of wants/needs/goals.
 You will need money to accomplish those objectives, so saving and maintaining a budget will be instrumental in achieving those seemingly “non-financial” goals.

 Once you figure out your goals (you should have 1-3 reasonable goals to work towards each month), move to your variable expenses.
 These expenses could include things like clothes, going out to dinner, or entertainment.